IBM MT/ST: Description

 The MT/ST records text typed on 1/2" magnetic tape, approximately 25 kilobytes per tape cassette, and allows editing and re-recording during playback.
 It was the first system marketed as a word processor.
-Most models have two tape drives, which greatly facilitated revision and enabled features such as mail merge.
+Most models have two tape drives, which greatly facilitates revision, and enables features such as mail merge.
 A module adds a third tape station, to record the combined output of playback from the two stations.

-The MT/ST automates word wrap, but it has no screen, automated hyphenation (soft hyphens were available), or concept of a page; pages have to be divided and numbered by the human operator during playback.
+The MT/ST automates word wrap, but it has no screen, automated hyphenation (soft hyphens are available), or concept of a page; pages have to be divided and numbered by the human operator during playback.
 Instruction manuals taught the operator the importance of listening to the sounds of the machine during playback.
-The backspace key backs up the tape so a character could be recorded over; there is also a true backspace code, which allowed overstruck characters, like á.
+The backspace key backs up the tape so a character can be recorded over; there is also a true backspace code, which allows overstruck characters, like á.
 Insertion capabilities are limited; one can insert while copying from one tape station to the other.
-On a single tape one null character per line was reserved for insertions.
+On a single tape one null character per line is reserved for insertions.
 A "switch code" instructs the playback to switch to the other tape drive.
 In a cumbersome way, points on the tape can be marked and jumped to.

 The MT/ST is not electronic; it implemented its functions through a bank of electromechanical relays.

 In 1967 IBM hired Muppets creator Jim Henson to produce and direct a short film on the MT/ST; the film, called Paperwork Explosion, was scored by electronic music pioneer Raymond Scott.

 Because of its high purchase price, most customers rented the system.
 The MT/ST became obsolete in the 1970s, when it was displaced by floppy disk-based systems.
 IBM discontinued support in 1983.